zulip/zulip-mobile/docs/style.md

 straightforward place to check to see if the current server API differs from the version reflected in our code.

-You'll find that existing places in our code don't have these links where they should.
+You'll find that some existing places in our code don't have these links where they should.
 Most often this is because they were written before Zulip's API docs existed.